cssnano/cssnano/site/src/docs/presets.md

 _The `cssnano.config.js` is useful if you need to make use of transformations that can accept functions as parameters, for more specific use cases._

-If cssnano was not loaded with a preset explicitly, or a config section/file were not found in any parent directories, then the defaults will be loaded.
+If cssnano was not loaded with a preset explicitly, or a local configuration file was not found, then the defaults will be loaded.
+Use `configFile` when the configuration is stored in another directory.
+Supported filenames are `package.json`, `.cssnanorc.json`, `.cssnanorc.js`, and `cssnano.config.js`;
+`.cssnanorc` and extensionless files are unsupported.
 An example `postcss.config.js`:

 ```js